hoprob/eBank/README.md

 6. Log out
 7. Log out and Exit Program

+The program writes all users and information to a .txt file when the user is logging out or exiting the program.
+The program starts with reading the information from the .txt file to create user and account objects and put them in a list.
+This makes the balances on the accounts to last until the user starts the program again.

+## Structure
+The program has 3 classes: Program, User and Account.
+Each class has methods that connects to the class attributes or just fits well there by design.

+All code is C# and comments are in english.
+The program however prints to console in Swedish!

+Targeted framework is .NET Core 3.1

 ## Default users
 These are the deafult users and their accounts in the program: